CLEAR-WS/CLEAR-WS.github.io/README.md

 # CLEAR-AI Workshop: Collaborative Methods and Tools for Engineering and Evaluating Transparency in AI

 ## Venue
-- EUROPEAN CONFERENCE ON ARTIFICIAL INTELLIGENCE (ECAI 2025)
+- EUROPEAN CONFERENCE ON ARTIFICIAL INTELLIGENCE (ECAI 2025), Bologna, Italy
 - Registration and information: [https://ecai2025.org/](https://ecai2025.org/)

+## Important Dates

+TBA

 ## Brief Introduction
 As AI systems become integral to critical decision-making processes, ensuring their transparency, fairness, and accountability is more essential than ever.
 Therefore, it is not surprising that the AI Act, the world's first attempt to systematically regulate artificial intelligence, places significant emphasis on this need.
 In particular, the Act establishes transparency as a fundamental principle, aiming to safeguard user rights and foster trust and reliability in new technologies.
 In this context, transparency assumes a salient value as a prerequisite for ensuring the fair and responsible development and deployment of AI.